 - Students have the opportunity to discuss questions on their homework and re-assess their overall progress

-- Specific homework and practice exams are assigned for completion between study sessions
+- Tutors assign specific homework and practice exams for completion between study sessions

-Ideally, students prepare for the MCAT for 3-6 months.
-However, we have also helped students successfully optimize a shorter timeframe for maximum gain.
+Ideally, students prepare for the MCAT over 3-6 months.
+However, we have also helped students successfully optimize shorter timeframes for maximum gain or prepare for a re-take on a compressed timeline.

-Next Step also specializes in helping two special MCAT cases:
+Next Step also specializes in helping three special MCAT cases:

 Students who have already completed a MCAT prep class.
-Many students complete a MCAT prep course, only to feel they haven’t yet received the score they need to get into med school.
-In particular, we often hear that the course was very good at reviewing the sciences, but didn’t help students effectively transition that knowledge onto the actual exam.
-In other words, students haven’t yet learned to think like the MCAT.
+Many students complete a MCAT prep course, only to feel they haven’t received the score they need to get into med school.
+In particular, we often hear that the course was very good at reviewing the sciences, but didn’t help students effectively apply that knowledge on the actual exam.
+In other words, students haven’t yet learned to think like the MCAT test makers.

-Students who have already taken the MCAT and were unhappy with their score.
+Students who have already taken the MCAT and were unhappy with their scores.
 Re-taking the MCAT is never a positive experience.
-Most pre-med students put a ton of effort and focus into the test — and when the scores come back under 30, they are rightfully disappointed We can help.
-By focusing in on areas of particular challenge, we’re able to help students turn around problem sections and polish strengths — with the goal of straight 10+ scores.
+Most pre-med students put a ton of effort and focus into the test — and when the scores come back under 510, they are rightfully disappointed We can help.
+By focusing on areas of particular concern, we’re able to help students turn around problem sections and polish strengths — with the goal of straight 128+ scores.

 Materials and Methodologies